The Right to Repair, An Introduction

 ESL lesson on Business and the economy.
 Students will learn about a new directive promoted by the European Commission called the “right to repair.”
 It aims to reduce consumer costs and promote a circular economy’s growth by allowing consumers to repair products themselves.

-It focus on practicing key skills related to reading, speaking, collaboration and critical thinking.
-You will need at least 90 minutes to complete this lesson, if used as a flipped ESL lesson.
-However, lesson can run up to 3 hours ( consider two 90-minute lessons or for university teachers adjust as needed).
+It focuses on practising key reading, speaking, collaboration and critical thinking skills.
+If used as a flipped ESL lesson, you will need at least 90 minutes to complete this lesson.
+However, lessons can run up to 3 hours ( consider two 90-minute lessons or for university teachers to adjust as needed).

-While targeting intermediate and upper-intermediate language learners of English, it is highly adaptable as it have been purposely designed to faciliate mixed-levelled classes.
-This includes in a tertiary institution such as a university or within a professional environment, targeting professionals.
+While targeting intermediate and upper-intermediate language learners of English, it is highly adaptable as it has been purposely designed to facilitate mixed-level classes.
+This includes targeting professionals in a tertiary institution such as a university or within a professional environment.

 Lesson Includes